dbanetto/uni/assign2/report.md

 the failure are common [@presidential1986report].
 The Basin Flyover project failed during the planning phase without harming anyone but the tax payer's pockets [@rnz_flyover_cost].
 However, a investigation into this failure is still warranted to learn from the process.

-The preliminary research into the Basin Flyover shows that the main stumbling block was legal compliance.
+The final EPA report identified a range of issues with the project.
-It was found that the plan for the Basin Flyover did not meet the requirements of environmental concerns, the projected transport benefit, handling of heritage sites and more.
+It was found that the plan for the Basin Flyover plan did not achieve a net benefit in terms of visual landscape, the projected transport benefit, handling of heritage sites and more.

+Local residents had submitted their concerns about the impacts of the project.
+The environmental, mainly increased air pollution, and noise complaints were shown to be be mitigated by experts [@epa_report].
+However, they did agree on the concern of the noise but only during construction.

-The EPA also question the method of how the final options for the project was chosen, commenting on the how flyover-based options were given some preferential treatment in how they compared the cost to tunnel-based options but did not give the same weighting when compared against changing the road layout [@epa_report].
+The EPA also question the method of how the final options for the project was chosen.
+They commented on the how flyover-based options were given some easier requirements to meet when comparing the cost to tunnel-based options but they did not give the same comparison against changing the road layout [@epa_report].

 A failed project of this scale always has consequences.